 The study of Behavioral and Biological Sciences investigates the intersections between biochemistry, psychology, genetics, neurobiology, behavior, immunology and anthropology.
-Students choosing this major will learn the foundations of both biological and psychological sciences as they apply to the study of human and animal behavior, as well as ethical considerations and implications of research.
+Students choosing the Bachelor of Arts, or Bachelor of Science, in Behavioral and Biological Sciences will learn the foundations of both biological and psychological sciences as they apply to the study of human and animal behavior, as well as ethical considerations and implications of research.
 The student experience will include a selection of lectures and laboratory courses to develop foundational understanding, hands-on experimental understanding and critical thinking skills.
 Students trained in these areas will be prepared for business and research positions, for pursuing advanced degrees in medical school, pharmacy or graduate programs and will contribute in the following areas:

 - Health and wellness, making a direct and significant impact in areas in which citizens have received “poor marks.”

 - Health and the environment, indirectly, by working in research and within industry to change manufacturing processes and improve products.

 - K-12 education through service learning and outreach.

 Please visit the Behavioral and Biological Sciences webpage for more information.

 The minimum GPA for the program is 2.0.
 In addition, the DDC permits any approved course to satisfy up to three credit hours within three different categories.
 Please see the General Education Program: The Dearborn Discovery Core section for additional information.

 - Lecture/Lab Science Course

 - Additional Science Course

 Foreign Language Requirement